 14. Startup Costs

-- Investigation expenses that relate to business conditions generally, and those relating to a specific business, such as market or product research to determine the feasibility of starting a certain type of business
+- Investigation expenses that relate to business conditions generally and those relating to a specific business, such as market or product research, to determine the feasibility of starting a particular type of business

-- The costs of checking out the various factors involved in site selection
+- Costs of checking out the various factors involved in site selection

-- The costs of creating a business include advertising, wages and salaries, professional and consultant fees
+- Costs of creating a business include advertising, wages and salaries, professional and consultant fees

-When filing start up cost deductions, show the amount on Part VI of Form 4562, Depreciation and Amortization in the first year.
+To claim startup cost deductions, show the amount on Part VI of IRS Form 4562, Depreciation and Amortization, in the first year.
 Afterward, you can carry over your amortization amount to Schedule C as an “other” expense.

 15. Business Interest Expense

-Interest on loans that directly relate to the business are deductible expenses.
-Even if you use personal property to secure the loan, you can deduct interest as long as you are using the proceeds to operate your business.
+Business interest expenses from loans directly related to the business are deductible.
+Even if you use personal property to secure the loan, you can deduct your interest if you use the proceeds to operate your business.

-To qualify for this deduction, self-employed taxpayers must ensure that there is a true debtor-creditor relationship, meaning the lender intends to be paid and they (the borrower) are legally liable for the debt in question.
-If the business debt is shared among partners, you should only factor in your portion of the business debt when computing interest to write off.
+To qualify for this deduction, you must ensure that there is a true debtor-creditor relationship, meaning the lender intends to be paid and you (the borrower) are legally liable for the debt in question.
+If the business debt is shared among partners, then you should only factor in your portion of the business debt when computing interest to write off.

 Credit card interest is not tax deductible when you incur the interest for personal purchases, but when the interest applies to business purchases, it is deductible.
-Sole proprietors and single-member LLCs will need to show these expenses in the “Expenses” section of Schedule C on Line 16.
+Self-employed taxpayers must show these expenses on IRS Form 1040 (Schedule C), Line 16.

-Business supplies and services are expenses you incur to run your business and can include small items like print paper or more substantial purchases like advertising fees.
+Business supplies and services are expenses you incur to run your business, including small items like print paper or more substantial purchases like advertising fees.
 They may be partially or fully deductible depending on write-off limitations within the tax code and whether or not you only use them for business.